waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`path_trap_detector` Test (Completed):** Per Overwatch critique, testing this tool became the highest priority.
 After correcting several navigational hallucinations, I successfully reached Route 4 (west of Mt.
 Moon) and tested the tool on a valid ledge jump from (11, 11) to (11, 13).
 The tool correctly identified the ledge jump and accurately determined it was not a trap.
 The tool is now considered validated and functional.

 ## C. Untested Hypotheses & Development Concepts
-## C. Untested Hypotheses
+## D. Debunked Hypotheses
-- **Cinnabar Gym Access:** I am assuming the SECRET KEY to the Cinnabar Gym is located inside the Pokémon Mansion.
-This is based on external knowledge and is unverified. **Test:** Thoroughly explore the Pokémon Mansion.
-If no key is found, this hypothesis is false, and a new one will be required.
+- **Cinnabar Gym Access:** I assumed the SECRET KEY was in the Pokémon Mansion.
+This was false.
+I failed to check my PC, where the key was already stored.

 ## D. Development Concepts
 - **`dungeon_navigator_agent` (Consolidated Concept):** An agent to handle complex, multi-floor dungeons by analyzing connections between map IDs to plan routes and identify cross-floor puzzles.